SherryLabs/sherry-contracts/contracts/kol-router/README.md

 ## 1. Introduction

 The **KOLSwapRouter** system enables Key Opinion Leaders (KOLs) to promote and monetize token transactions through dedicated smart contract routers.
 These routers are designed to be integrated into **Sherry's mini-apps**, which render interactive swap interfaces directly within social media platforms such as Discord, YouTube, and X (formerly Twitter).

-KOLs earn a configurable fee in the native token of the network (e.g., AVAX) from each user-initiated swap routed to supported DEX protocols like ArenaSwap, TraderJoe, and Pangolin.
+The system implements a **percentage-based fee structure** where KOLs earn a configurable percentage (default 1%) of the input token amount from each user-initiated swap, while the Sherry Foundation and Treasury also receive their respective portions (0.5% each) to support ecosystem development.
+All fees are calculated as percentages of the input token, supporting both native tokens (e.g., AVAX) and ERC20 tokens across supported DEX protocols like ArenaSwap, TraderJoe, and Pangolin.

 ## 2. System Architecture